-As management of Craven Community College (College), we offer readers of the College's financial statements this narrative overview and analysis of the financial activities of the College for the fiscal year ended June 30, 2019.
+As management of Craven Community College (College), we offer readers of the College's financial statements this narrative overview and analysis of the financial activities of the College for the fiscal year ended June 30, 2021.
+This annual report consists of financial statements, prepared in accordance with Governmental Accounting Standards Board (GASB) State No. 34, Basic Financial Statements - and Management's Discussion and Analysis - for State and Local Governments, as amended by GASB Statement No. 35, Basic Financial Statement's Discussion and Analysis for - Public Colleges and Universities.
 We encourage readers to read the information presented here in conjunction with additional information that we have furnished in the College's financial statements, which follow this narrative.